 Indigenous groups will continue to have priority access for Food, Social, and Ceremonial (FSC) fisheries in all stock areas.
-Commercial fisheries will be closed in HG and WCVI, along with Area 2W, Area 10, Area 12 and Area 27 for the 2022-23 season.
-Commercial fishing opportunities are identified in the PRD, CC and SOG areas.

 For several years, HIAB has requested that DFO reduce Roe herring licence fees, especially for roe seine licences, due to the high cost compared to the limited commercial opportunities.
 An avenue to support this request has not been identified and fees will not be reduced for this season.